shap0011/Udemy-Mastering-Mermaid.js-Diagram-Charts-and-Data-Visualization/README.md

-# _Mastering Mermaid.js: Diagram, Charts and Data Visualization_
+# _Mermaid.js Learning Notes & Diagram Examples_

-This repository documents my learning journey through the **Udemy course on Mermaid.js**, a powerful tool for creating diagrams, charts, and visualizations using simple Markdown syntax.
+This repo collects everything I’m learning about Mermaid.js—from video courses and documentation to experiments and ChatGPT explanations.<br/>
-Here you’ll find concise guides, tips, and examples I create as I progress through the course.
+Inside are short guides, solutions, and examples that helped me understand how Mermaid diagrams work in real environments.<br/>
-The goal is to build a practical reference for anyone learning Mermaid—clear, simple, and copy-friendly.
+My aim is to create a clean, practical notebook of Mermaid knowledge for myself and others.<br/>

 ---